Email information is followed by @css.edu unless otherwise noted.

 Robert J. Hartl, MA is an Associate Professor of Management and Director of the MBA in Leadership and Change at the School of Business and Technology.
 Mr. Hartl's professional interests include organization development, process consultation, organizational behavior, strategic leadership, and conflict resolution.
 He describes his teaching philosophy as, "helping students discover and appreciate how they learn and solve problems.
 This form of self-understanding is best achieved through experiential learning and the clinical application of theories.
 Therefore, my students often work in the field or with actual client groups in our classrooms.
 I want to help students develop mastery of the subject matter they study.
 Tomorrow's leaders must be capable, innovative and persistent; I believe our graduates are well-suited to those demands."
 In his spare time, Mr. Hartl enjoys distance running, backpacking, and fly-fishing.
 He also is an active consultant to organizations of all sizes and sectors.

 Lynn is an Industrial/Organizational Psychologist with a Ph.D. from the University of Missouri-St. Louis, an M.S. from North Dakota State University, and a B.A. from The College of St. Scholastica.
-Dr. Kalnbach teaches Research Methods, Statistics, Social Psychology and Organizational Behavior.
+Dr. Kalnbach teaches undergraduate and graduate courses in Organizational Behavior.
+Additional courses include Leadership, Team Development, Organization Development, and Staffing and Compensation.
 Her research interests focus on organizational issues including employee turnover and morale and organizational assessment, evaluation, and change.
-Dr. Kalnbach is the advisor of the student psychology organization (PASS).
+Dr. Kalnbach has led study abroad trips to China and Sydney, Australia.